one-click-desktop/configuration/README.md

 Configuration scripts can be found in folder [playbooks](playbooks).
 There should be common, virtsrv and Overseer configuration playbooks.
 They can be run by scripts from [scripts](scripts) directories.
-But before any actions check the [inventory](inventory) directory, which contains access information to machines.
+But before any actions check the [inventory](inventory) directory, which contains information about access to machines.

-Also feel free to extend this structures about new groups and machines.
-It is only a simple example of systems contains from 2 types of machines.
+Also feel free to extend these structures with new groups and machines.
+It is only a simple example of systems containing 2 types of machines.
 But some steps in playbooks are important and are described below.

 # Common configuration
 Defined in file [common_playbook.yml](playbooks/common_playbook.yml).